Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined for 76.5 points -- this matchup's point total -- just twice this year.
+- Western Kentucky and its opponents have combined for 76.5 points -- this matchup's over/under -- just two times this season.

-- Florida International and its opponents have combined to score more than 76.5 points in two games this season.
+- Florida International has combined with its opponents to score more than 76.5 points in two games this season.

 - The combined points per game average of the two teams, 68.6, is 7.9 points fewer than Saturday's over/under.

-- The 72.1 combined points per game that these two squads have allowed this season are 4.4 fewer than the 76.5 total in this contest.
+- The 72.1 combined points per game that these two squads have allowed this season are 4.4 fewer than the 76.5 over/under in this contest.

-- Hilltoppers games have an average total of 63.8 points this season, 12.7 fewer than Saturday's over/under.
+- The Hilltoppers and their opponents score an average of 63.8 points per game, 12.7 fewer than Saturday's total.

 Western Kentucky Stats and Trends

-- When Western Kentucky records more than 36.8 points, it is 1-1 against the spread and 2-1 overall.
+- When Western Kentucky puts up more than 36.8 points, it is 1-1 against the spread and 2-1 overall.

-- The Hilltoppers collect 63 more yards per game (545) than the Panthers allow per contest (482).
+- The Hilltoppers rack up 63 more yards per game (545) than the Panthers allow per contest (482).

-- Western Kentucky is 1-2 against the spread and 2-2 overall when the team churns out over 482 yards.
+- Western Kentucky is 1-2 against the spread and 2-2 overall when the team piles up over 482 yards.

 - This year, the Hilltoppers have turned the ball over six times, three more than the Panthers' takeaways (3).